nvasudevan/suyam/suyamSite/content/english/history/_index.md

 In 2019, we started Siragu Industrial College to provide vocational training programmes for economically deprived youths across Tamil Nadu.
 As of November 2020, we have a strength of 10 beneficiaries and its growing.
-All the 10 beneficiaries are deputed as trainees in an Organic Agri Farm in Pondicherry under stipend programme.
+All the 10 beneficiaries are deputed as trainees in Organic Agri Farm based in Pondicherry.
+The students are provided with a small stipend for support.
 Also they are studying retail management course named BVOC (Bachelors in Vocational Training).

 ### Snapshot